Aris Akropotamos F.C.: History

-The year 1975 on the initiative of the unforgettable Chatzistavrou Ippokratis the team named ARIS.
-Team begins to take part officially in the local leagues.
-Unfortunately in a car accident Chatzistavrou Ippokratis dies and the team continues with chairman Deligiorgis Nicholas.

-The next season 1976-1977 with their managers Koutoulas Georgios, Chatziandreou Iraklis, Chrysostomos Konstantinidis, promotes category (b local).
-The group begins take the lead with the unique purpose the promotion in the A category of Eps Kavala.
-The end of the championship however finds it to second place losing the promotion with just two defeats from Iraklis Kavala and the Phrixus Platanotopos at the local derby.

-The season 1983-1984 the management make the big "bang" and hires coach Pavlos Kopsacheilis, player of Panathinaikos 1969-1971 big team who reached the final of the UEFA Champions League.
+Aris was founded in 1975 by Chatzistavrou Ippokratis, starting in the local leagues.
+After Ippokratis' death the following year, Deligiorgis Nicholas succeeded him as chairman.
+That season, 1976–1977, led by Koutoulas Georgios, Chatziandreou Iraklis, and Chrysostomos Konstantinidis, Aris eventually rose to the promotion playoffs of the A Category of the Eps Kavala.
+However, Aris would fall short.

+In the 1983–1984 season, Aris hired former Panathinaikos player Pavlos Kopsacheilis as manager.

 In the following years the team is between b and c category of Eps Kavala.
 Served by presidents: Gravanis Athanasios, Pateras Mixail, Makaridis Stavros, Iosifidis Iosif and Sarrinikolaou Vasileios which served the longest period.

-The 2003-2004 season is crowned champion in C category and following years continued with very good appearances in B category.
+In the 2003–2004 season, Aris were crowned champions in C category.
+They stayed in the B category for the subsequent seasons.

-From the 2007-2008 season and today with chairman Christos Paraskevas, framed by a group of people to support him, the team promotes almost every year category culminating with participation in the regional championship of the fourth national.
+From the 2007–2008 season and today with chairman Christos Paraskevas, framed by a group of people to support him, the team promotes almost every year category culminating with participation in the regional championship of the fourth national.

-The 2010-2011 season participates in the final of the Cup of Eps Kavala and crowned Cup Champion defeating A.E Piereon 2-0.
+The 2010–2011 season participates in the final of the Cup of Eps Kavala and crowned Cup Champion defeating A.E Piereon 2–0.

-The 2011-2012 season in his first participation in the regional championship takes the second position and reaches back to the Cup final but loses the trophy from Orpheas Eleftheroupoli.
+The 2011–2012 season in his first participation in the regional championship takes the second position and reaches back to the Cup final but loses the trophy from Orpheas Eleftheroupoli.